marccarre/play-2.1-RC1-with-play2war-0.9-RC1/README.md

         ).settings(Play2WarPlugin.play2WarSettings: _*)

+4. In `APP_HOME/conf/application.conf`, add at the sub-context at the of the file end:

+        application.context=/test/

-4. Created `APP_HOME/conf/logger.xml` and added the below:
+5. Created `APP_HOME/conf/logger.xml` and added the below:

 		<configuration>